Several types of “employment” are discussed below:

 The US Department of Homeland Security (DHS) defines “employment” as “the rendering of services on either a part-time or full-time basis for compensation, financial or otherwise, including self-employment.”

-Approximately forty percent of Lewis & Clark’s international students and sixty percent of U.S. students work to help finance their studies at the college.
+Approximately ninety percent of Lewis & Clark’s international students work to help finance their studies at the college.
 International students are employed in the bookstore, the library, physical plant, the cafeteria, media services, and in many other offices and departments throughout the campus.
-Others work as resident assistants, math tutors, foreign language tutors, and student government officers.
+Others work as resident assistants, math tutors, world language tutors, and student government officers.
 (See Job Opportunities).

-Most of the on-campus positions pay from $8.40 to $9.50 per hour and international students earn, on average, $1,500 during the academic year.
+Most of the on-campus positions pay the Portland minimum wage or higher per hour and international students earn, on average, $3,000 during the academic year.
 This employment provides students with sufficient funds to pay for books and pocket money for the academic year.

 On-campus positions are limited, but nearly all international students who want to work find jobs.
 Interested students should let their friends, professors, and advisors know that they are looking for work.
 They should also be polite, persistent, and early.